RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/HBNetMover.md

 <HBNetStapleInterface scorefxn="hard" name="hbnet_interf" hb_threshold="-0.5"design_residues="NSTQHYW" write_network_pdbs="true" min_intermolecular_hbonds="3" min_networks_per_pose="1" max_networks_per_pose="4" use_aa_dependent_weights="true" min_core_res="2" min_network_size="3" max_unsat_Hpol="3" task_operations="arochi,init_layers,current" />
 ```

-*Useful options:*
+**Useful options:**
 * For helical bundles, ```min_helices_contacted_by_network="4"``` would require that 4 different helices each contribute at least 1 rotamer to each h-bond network for it to pass
 * Combining multiple networks in same output PDB: ```min_networks_per_pose="24"``` with ```max_networks_per_pose="4"``` will try outputting combinations of between 2 to 4 compatible networks at once when returning output poses.

-* There used to be HBNetLigand and HBNetCore, but both of these design cases are better accomplished now by using the regular HBNet mover with the right options
+####There used to be HBNetLigand and HBNetCore movers, but both of these design cases are better accomplished now by using the regular HBNet mover with the right options (see below):

 #### Designing networks into the core of a monomer:
 The default is that it will start searching at all positions in the monomeric Pose, which is often note ideal: if possible specify ```start_selector``` to start at positions you want to potentially be part of the networks, and define your design space carefully with ```task_operations```.